acamus79/Dancing-With-Death/README.md

 - Death is very demanding with its schedule, so each the appointment must contain date, start time and contact of information (such as email).
 - You can only date with Death for 1 hour, more would be useless. less would be too much traumatic.

+To develop this API I have used Java 11 with Maven and Spring Boot 2.6.5; PostgreSQL 14, although it was also tested on MySQL.

 > FrontEnd:

 A web client for the API you just created,